 Where there are fluffy Southern Flannel Moth adults, there will be their harmful, stinging, furry caterpillars.

 Caterpillars feed on the foliage of a variety of plants, including oak and elm trees.
 These trees are common in playgrounds, backyards, and parks.
-Children are at risk of contact, so teaching them to identify and avoid this caterpillar is highly suggested.
+Children are at high risk of contact, so teaching them to identify and avoid this caterpillar is highly suggested.
 (Out of an abundance of caution, adults and children alike should not touch hairy caterpillars unless they know them to be safe to handle.)
 Two broods are produced each year.
 In the Deep South, Texas, and Mexico, three broods are produced.
-If adult moths are seen in an areas, it should serve as an early warning to be on the lookout for the arrival of larvae.
+If adult moths are seen in an areas, it should serve as an early warning to be on the lookout for the near arrival of stinging larvae.

 Scientific Name: Megalopyge opercularis

 Size (Adult; Length): 24mm to 36mm (0.94in to 1.40in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.

 Head: The head is home to the insect's eyes, antennae, and proboscis.

 Thorax: Home to the three pairs of legs as well as vital internal organs.